thoughtbot/cocaine/README.md

 end
 ```

-But don't fear, you can specify where to look for the command.
+But don't fear, you can specify where to look for the command:

 ```ruby
 Cocaine::CommandLine.path = "/opt/bin"